 I’m regularly asked if there are any herbs that will reduce the extreme discomfort of menstrual cramps.
 Formally known as Dysmenorrhea, menstrual cramps are possibly one of the top female complaints.
-Factors which may increase the pain experienced include anemia, increase in obesity, chronic illness, overwork, stress in general, diabetes, and poor nutrition (Hoffman, 2003.).
+Factors which may increase the pain experienced include anaemia, an increase in obesity, chronic illness, overwork, stress in general, diabetes, and poor nutrition (Hoffman, 2003.).
 Luckily, there are a few classical herbs that have withstood the test of time in Western Herbalism.

 Dong Quai (Angelica sinensis)

 Dong Quai is universally regarded as the premier herb for female reproductive complaints.
-In the Vitalist tradition it’s considered a moist, warming herb producing a tonic effect on the Uterus with anti-inflammatory properties.
+In the Vitalist tradition, it’s considered a moist, warming herb producing a tonic effect on the Uterus with anti-inflammatory properties.
 It’s best taken long term but if using specifically for upcoming menses, it’s best to start taking it around 5 days before it begins and continue until menses ends.

 Dosage: 3000mg – 15,000mg daily either as capsules or liquid decoction.